Janudanie/EasyLiving/README.md

 #### Business Process Model and Notation
 There are a few business processes in the program.
 The model is the same for every sensor or relay, so only one business process is made for all the different units.
+This project in itself will be able to let a user create their own business process models and can automate those processes.

 ##### BPMN for creating a new unit
 ![alt text](https://github.com/Janudanie/EasyLiving/blob/main/BPMN/Create%20a%20new%20unit.png "Create a new unit")